Knowledge discovery through text-based similarity searches for astronomy literature: Acknowledgements

 \section{Acknowledgements}

-W. E. Kerzendorf was supported by an ESO Fellowship.
-Especially, we would like to thank the detailed discussions, encouragement and suggestions from Felix Stoehr and Jason Spyromillio.
+W.~E.~Kerzendorf was supported by an ESO Fellowship and the Excellence Cluster Universe, Technische Universit\"at M\"unchen, Boltzmannstrasse 2, D-85748 Garching, Germany.
+Especially, we would like to thank the detailed discussions, encouragement, and suggestions from Felix Stoehr and Jason Spyromillio.
 The support from the library team (Uta Grothkopf , Dominic Bordelon \& Silvia Measkins) was invaluable to get an insight into the field of knowledge discovery.
 Christine Borgman and Bernie Randles (at UCLA) gave suggestion from an Information Sciences point of view and the visit would not have been possible if not for the generousity of the UCLA Galactic Center Group (especially Tuan Do and Andrea Ghez).
-We would also like to thank Bruno Leibundgut, Kathatrina Immer, Ivan Cabrera-Ziri for testing the algorithm on some well known papers.
+We would also like to thank Bruno Leibundgut, Kathatrina Immer, Ivan Cabrera-Ziri for testing the algorithm on some well-known papers.
+Finally, we would like to thank Hinrich Sch\"{u}tze for useful discussion of tools and techniques in the NLP field.